emqx/cloud-docs/en_US/feature/user.md

 ![default_project](./_assets/more_2.png)

-**Disable / Enable**：After deactivating a subaccount, the subaccount cannot log in until the account is re-enabled
+**Disable / Enable**：After deactivating a subaccount, the subaccount cannot log in until the subaccount is re-enabled
 > * When the role is deactivated
 > * Roles cannot be associated with projects
 > * Roles do not appear in the Project Center associated list

-**Delete**：Deleted accounts cannot be recovered
+**Delete**：Deleted subaccounts cannot be recovered